nguyenthanhvuh/class-oo/docs/assignments.md

 ### Goal

 1. getting started on Piazza
-1. getting your group together.
+1. getting your group together

 ### Instructions